Crib-Sublease-Made-Easy/Crib/README.md

 3. OEPN ANOTHER terminal, go to the same directory as above and run npx react-native run-ios --simulator='iPhone 12 (15.5)'
 4. Wait until the simulator pops out and you're good to go.

+5.If you are using the simulator, after the crib application opens, press I/O then toggle connect hardware keyboard under keyboard.
+You want to use the keyboard inside the phone rather than the hardware keyboard when designing.
+So you want the connect hardware keyboard option to be unselected.
+If the keyboard doesn't show up and using the hardware keyboard doesnt work, try toggling that option.

 Message me (Isaac) on slack if you have any problems/questions.